msprITU/Deep-Performance-Evaluation-Tool/README.md

 ### Getting a Result:

-You can directly access the outout video of our results [here]
+You can directly access the output video of our results [here](output.avi)